Why have I been banned or warned? Why was User X banned? Why wasn't User Y banned?

 As mentioned above, opening the discussions in a great many of these cases could also raise privacy concerns.

 There is one very important rule about banned users: banned users are not allowed to return.

 Banned users are not allowed to return under that account name, or under any other account name.
 They are not permitted to create new accounts, and if they attempt it, those new accounts will be banned as well.
 The simple premise is that banning is permanent: if you could not be trusted to act as a valuable part of the community the first time around, and caused enough disruption to the site or to site members as to actually be banned (a difficult thing to do), you will not get a second chance.

 The point is that the threat of being removed from the community is supposed to give sufficient pause to individuals that they will not get anywhere near the line of banning.
 It is considered very, very serious -- the only real response available for community members who repeatedly refuse to abide by the rules or social conventions of the very, very large community of other users.

-There is a caveat, which is that a banned user may request reinstatement by writing a request under the Community and Moderation Issues category at Help Desk: http://helpdesk.dailykos.com/discussion/new if they feel they were banned in error and wish to make a case that they should be reinstated.
-Reinstatement almost never happens, but may be granted in exceptional circumstances if the user can make a good case for it, and if the user has not attempted to re-register or made other attempts to thwart the original banning.
+There is a caveat: A banned user may request reinstatement by writing a request at Help Desk if they feel they were banned in error and wish to make a case that they should be reinstated.
+Reinstatement is uncommon, but may be granted in exceptional circumstances if the user can make a good case for it, and if the user has not attempted to re-register or made other attempts to thwart the original banning.